Buyer’s Guide to The Best Fishing Seatboxes

-The best fishing seatboxes at a glance:
+Best fishing seatboxes at a glance

-This year a new seatbox replaced Matrix’s best-selling S36.
+An advancement on Matrix’s best-selling S36.
 The new Matrix XR36 Pro sports not only eye-catching aesthetics, but many innovative design improvements.
 The main frame now has non-marking leg clamps, and utilises a unique one-piece super-strong tubular hydro-formed frame.
 The footplate has a textured top and non-slip plastic slides with a single hand release mechanism.

 The box comes with one shallow tray, a deep drawer unit and a transport lid.
 The 36mm non-slip extending legs are fully anodised, and include screw threads for off-box attachments.
 The seatbox height is fully adjustable via easy-to use large rubber handwheels, while a built-in spirit level will help to take out the guesswork of setting it up level on any terrain.
 It comes in a choice of two arresting colour schemes – Lime or Shadow.